 Why collaborate around place?

-Place-based collaborative working has different rationales and flexibility in what the approach entails.
+Place-based working has different rationales and flexibility in what the approach entails.
 What is consistent is that:

 - it addresses complex problems that no one service working alone can solve